SuccessFactors Employee Central Data Imports challenges when customer is already live with Talent and how to fix them

 Customers follow different models given by SAP which includes Full Cloud, Hybrid Cloud or Side by Side.
-When customers follow hybrid approach, they usually implement talent modules in SuccessFactors and keeps the rest in their legacy system.
-Let’s consider below two cases for hybrid approach.
-In this blog we have taken examples by assuming legacy system as SAP HR on-premise.
+When customers follow hybrid approach, they usually implement talent modules in SuccessFactors and keeps the core HR and Payroll in their legacy system.
+In this blog we have assumed legacy system as SAP HR on-premise.

 Please note that it is important to adhere to the sequence given by SAP.
 You can read more about it here.